Just like me

 Let’s ‘kick off’ the program

 It’s start date – you kick off Just Like Me (typically at a school assembly).

-Your school kids now gather gifts (donations) from friends and family members for approximately 1 month (we suggest at least 4 weeks – but you can determine the time).
+Your school kids now Raise Resources from friends and family members for approximately 1 month (we suggest at least 4 weeks – but you can determine the time).

-After Gift Gathering is finished, the children bring all their gifts to school (where they are collected – ready for INA to receive).
+After Raising Resources is finished, the children bring all their receipt books and donations to school (where they are collected – ready for INA to receive).